NCHS-CS/nchs-cs.github.io/idp/final-project/handouts/organize.md

     * reduce the size of large datasets to something more manageable
     * clean data: reduce/rename columns, normalize strings, adjust values
     * generate data through relatively complicated calculations
-* `readme.md` : This file contains instructions to help Mr. Stride understand extended files & folders in your project.
-Also, if some/all of your project will not run on Replit, provide instructions for how to setup and run your code locally.
-Ideally, only some parts of your project would require custom setup while the rest will run on Replit.
+* `readme.md` : This file contains instructions to explain the extended files & folders in your project.
+Also, if some/all of your project will not run from GitHub, provide instructions for how to setup and run your code locally.
+Ideally, only some parts of your project would require custom setup while the rest will run without changes.
 * `run_tests.py` : This is the entry point to running all of your tests.
 You can do simple testing as we have done all year in your homework assignments.
 Or, you can leverage Python's Unit Test Framework which is a bit more complicated, but super cool.

 ## Preprocessing Data